R-23 (missile): Angola

 On 27 September 1987, during Operation Moduler, an attempt was mounted to intercept two Cuban FAR MiG-23MLs.
 Captain Arthur Piercy's F1CZ was damaged by either an R-24 or R-60 AAM fired head-on by Major Alberto Ley Rivas.
 The explosion destroyed the aircraft's drag chute and damaged the hydraulics.
 Piercy was able to recover to AFB Rundu, but the aircraft overshot the runway.
 The impact with the rough terrain caused Piercy's ejection seat to fire, but he failed to separate from the seat and suffered major spinal injuries.

+On 5 April 1985 at 14:30 GMT, two SAAF C-130B Hercules took off to resupply UNITA troops when they were intercepted on their return by a MiG-23ML flown by Cuban pilot Major Eduardo Gonzalez.
+An R-24R SARH missile was launched first and exploded prematurely against a hill or mountain.
+This was followed by a R-24T IR missile launched from 5 kilometres away which tracked well but passed between the engines 1 and 2 without exploding.
+Both Hercules were able to return to base intact.

 Soviet Union

 On 28 September 1988, two Soviet MiG-23MLDs piloted by Vladmir Astakhov and Boris Gavrilov shot down two Iranian AH-1J Cobras that had trespassed into Afghan airspace using R-23s.